sinai-dev/OSLDocs/API/SL_StatusEffectFamily.md

 There is not currently a template generator for SL_StatusEffectFamily, so an example for XML and C# will be provided below.

-?> Note: Currently this is only really intended for creating new families, I have not experimented with editing existing ones.
+?> Note: Currently this is only really intended for creating new <b>Reference</b> families, I have not experimented with editing existing ones.

+?> Note 2: This is not for Bind families.
+A Bind family cannot be referenced as a Status Family elsewhere (ie, you can't use a Bind Family for a HasStatusEffectEffectCondition).
+Bind families should be defined directly on the StatusEffect itself.

 ## Fields